Ana Kriégel murder trial: victim lured to her violent death

 Her body was naked except for socks and a “very distinctive” ligature was around her neck made from builder’s tape.

 The scene was bloody and there were blood splatters.
 Her clothes, which had signs of being forcibly removed were scattered around the room.
-He phone was also there, broken into two pieces.
+Her phone was also there, broken into two pieces.

 Injuries